cbr-asp/reduction-model/README.md

 ## Execution

 To execute the program, pass .lp input files via the command line.
-The program will then output
+The program will then output whether constraint applies:

 ```
 > python solve.py example/example1.lp